The Importance of Consumer Behavior in Marketing

 Consumer behavior insights can be derived through a variety of ways.
 They may come from analytics provided by your marketing or sales platforms, they may be a result of surveys, or they may come from your own analysis of publicly available data (such as search engine data).
 The more you understand your ideal customer, the better you can tweak your marketing efforts to woo those individuals.

 To conclude, marketers who leverage the power of consumer behavior data automatically take giant steps forward in their race against competitors to reach their audience.
-If consumer behavior is currently driving your marketing strategy, you may be missing out on important marketing opportunities right in front of you.
+If consumer behavior is not currently driving your marketing strategy, you may be missing out on important marketing opportunities right in front of you.

 - Attribution Tracking